McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 - Why is there no signal at small angle ?
 - Why do you get a kind of rectangle frame at 90 deg scattering angle ?

+:runner: Re-run with `directbeam=1` to also simulate the transmitted beam.
+Plot results again.

+:question:
+- You can measure why a beam-stop is necessary, not only to protect the detector, but also to enhance the contrast.

+You may as well simulate the scattering from the default LaB<sub>6</sub> sample.

 ![PowderN Fe 15 keV](images/Test_PowderN_Fe_15.png  "PowderN Fe 15 keV")

+#### Step A.2: use a component from the neutron world

+Get the component [PSD_monitor_rad](http://mcstas.org/download/components/2.7.1/contrib/PSD_monitor_rad.comp) which is a PSD with a radial integration included.
+It originates from the McStas neutron-ray equivalent of McXtrace.
+To use it we need a few modifications.

+Edit the `PSD_monitor_rad.comp` component with a text editor of your choice, e.g. gedit.
+- Change the occurences of `restore_neutron` into `restore_xray`.
+- Change the occurence of `RESTORE_NEUTRON(INDEX_CURRENT_COMP, x, y, z, vx, vy, vz, t, sx, sy, sz, p);` into `RESTORE_XRAY(INDEX_CURRENT_COMP, x, y, z, kx, ky, kz, phi, t, Ex, Ey, Ez, p);`.
+- Add this monitor to the XRD model at the same location as the `detector2`.

+:runner: Re-run at E0=15 keV (make sure `directbeam=0` as it keeps the previous value).
+Plot results again.
+You should get a nice diffractogram.

+:question:
+- why do diffraction rings appear with a hat-shape ?

+:bulb: You could simulate a slight off-axis detector misalignment by setting TTH to a non-zero value.
+This will affect the _I(r)_ from the newly added monitor.

-#### Step A.2: perform an energy scan
+#### Step A.3: perform an energy scan

 It is rather simple to vary a model parameter.
 For this, specify an energy range `min,max`, and a number of *Sweep steps* (in the Run dialogue) or `-N` argument on the command line.

-In our case, we shall vary the incident energy `E0` from 3 to 8 keV.
+In our case, we shall vary the incident energy `E0` from 3 to 8 keV, with the iron sample (`Fe.lau`).

 :runner: Perform an energy scan (e.g. 41 steps), and plot the results.
 The data goes in a scan directory, which itself contains *N* sub-directories (labelled as 0 to N-1).
 Plot the intensity vs E0.